-Internship supervision in the school setting is typically provided by a doctoral level school psychologist who holds a license in School Psychology from the Colorado Department of Education, is licensed as a psychologist by the state board as required by the Colorado State Board of Psychologist Examiners, has at least 3 years of experience as a school psychologist, and employed at the site for at least one year.
+Internship supervision in the school setting is typically provided by a doctoral level school psychologist who holds a license in School Psychology from the Colorado Department of Education and has at least 3 years of experience as a school psychologist.
+The supervisor should also be licensed as a psychologist by the state board as required by the Colorado State Board of Psychologist Examiners.
 Students completing internship in other states must be supervised by appropriately credentialed school psychologists and psychologists.
 If the student is completing a portion of the internship in a non-school setting, the site supervisor must be a Licensed Psychologist.
+Internship site supervisors should have been employed by and working in that site for at least one year.
 If supervision will be provided by more than one school psychologist/psychologist, one person should be identified as the primary supervisor who will be responsible for the overall integrity and quality of the internship experience and who will certify that immediate access to a supervisor is always available.
 This person should be a licensed psychologist.

-Interns should receive at least 2 hours of individual supervision (face-to-face or telesupervision) from a licensed psychologist each week of the internship.
-In addition, the intern should be provided with at least 2 hours of additional supervision (group or individual) by appropriately credentialed mental health professionals, as well as regularly scheduled learning activities (e.g., case conferences, seminars, grand rounds) per week.
+Interns should receive at least 2 hours of individual supervision (face-to-face or telesupervision) from an appropriately credentialed psychologist each week of the internship.
+In addition, the intern should be provided with at least 2 hours of Other Learning Activities/supervision (e.g. case conferences, seminars, grand rounds, co-therapy with staff person, group supervision) per week.
+Additional supervision may be provided in supervision meetings and by other professionals (e.g., psychiatrists or other psychologists.)

 University Supervision.
 School Psychology Intern will also have a University Supervisor who will consult with the Site Supervisor and intern at least three times over the course of the academic year.
 Typically, site visits will take place at the beginning, middle and end of the internship year and phone and/or email contact will occur in-between.
-Additionally, interns at non-APPIC sites will meet monthly with the instructor of the School Psychology Internship seminar course.
-These seminars may be be in person or virtual.
+Additionally, you will meet monthly with the instructor of the School Psychology Internship seminar course.
+When internship sites are out-of-state or more than a day's drive (round-trip) from Denver, personal visits may be restricted.
+Consultation may be held by electronically in these instances.

 Evaluation of the internship.
-Grades for the internship are assigned by the University Supervisor and are based upon the Site Supervisor's evaluation of the student's performance indicating that the student is ready for independent practice, as well completion of course requirements (submission of logs, completion of the Professional Practice Case study.
-For non-APPIC sites, the Site Supervisor will evaluate students using the evaluation form found in Appendix M, supplemented with written comments.
-Internship is graded with a letter grade.
+Grades for the internship are assigned by the University Supervisor, and are based upon the Site Supervisor's evaluation of the student's performance.
+In most cases, the Site Supervisor will evaluate students using a standard evaluation questionnaire (Appendix Q), supplemented with written comments.
+Internship is graded on a Pass/Fail basis.
+A Fail will be given when student evaluations document that the student's skills are not sufficient to support independent practice.

-Professional Practice Competency Case Study
+Professional Practice Competency Case Studies

-The School Psychology Program requires candidates to complete and submit a problem-solving case studies that align with the Nationally Certified School Psychologist (NCSP) requirements.
-The Case Study is a comprehensive treatment project that (a) use the problem-solving model, (b) involve thorough assessment processes, (c) implement evidence-based interventions, and (d) evaluate outcomes via multiple sources including objective measures of treatment effectiveness, data on treatment integrity, and feedback from participants (e.g., teacher, parents, student).
-The Professional Practice Case Study reflects the School Psychology Program's professional values, particularly the emphases on data-based decision making and educational/psychological treatment outcomes.
+The School Psychology Program requires candidates to complete and submit TWO problem-solving case studies that align with the Nationally Certified School Psychologist (NCSP) requirements.
+Each Case Study is a comprehensive treatment project that (a) use the problem-solving model, (b) involve thorough assessment processes, (c) implement evidence-based interventions, and (d) evaluate outcomes via multiple sources including objective measures of treatment effectiveness, data on treatment integrity, and feedback from participants (e.g., teacher, parents, student).
+The Professional Practice Case Studies reflect the School Psychology Program's professional values, particularly the emphases on data-based decision making and educational/psychological treatment outcomes.